nseilaz/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Anticipate_failure_with_fault_injection_simulator/3_Run_fault_injection_and_fixed_built_in_policy.md

 **AWS Fault Injection Simulator (AWS FIS)** provides visibility throughout every stage of an experiment via the console and APIs.
 As an experiment is running you can observe what actions have executed.
 After an experiment has completed you can see details on what actions were run, if stop conditions were triggered, how metrics compared to your expected steady state, and more.
 To support accurate operational metrics and effective troubleshooting, you can also identify what resources and APIs are affected by a Fault Injection Simulator experiment.

-In [Step.2](../2_deploy_aws_fis_stack/) we had setup a FIS stack with an experiement template to make EC2 instances running into high CPU utilization status and exhausted.
-This scenario is to simulate incorrect application logic, malfunctions, or external intent for denial of service.
+In [Step.2](../2_deploy_aws_fis_stack/) we had setup a FIS stack with an experiement template to make EC2 instances run into a high CPU utilization status.
+This scenario  simulates an incorrect application behaviour, malfunction, or external intent such as a denial of service.

-In [Step.1](../1_deploy_sample_application_environment/) we deployed WordPress stack with EC2 instance running in Auto-Scaling Group.
-The CPU-Burning experiment template will send operating system command through AWS Systems Managers to simulate nearly identical condition in real operational incident - CPU exhaustion.
+In [Step.1](../1_deploy_sample_application_environment/) you deployed a WordPress stack which has an EC2 instance running in an Auto-Scaling Group.
+The CPU-Burning experiment template  executes operating system commands to load the CPU, it is executed via AWS Systems Managers.
+This simulation is expected to cause CPU exhaustion.

 ### 3.1.Run experiment on high CPU failure

 ### Run through AWS Console

 - Find the experiment template from AWS FIS console
-- Check the template "**BurnMemoryViaSSM**" and drag down the "**Actions**" list, and click "**Start Experiment**"
+- Check the template "**BurnMemoryViaSSM**", drag down the "**Actions**" list, and click "**Start Experiment**"

 ![fis-start-experiment](/Operations/200_Anticipate_failure_with_fault_injection_simulator/Images/session3-fis-start-experiment.png)

-- Enter the tag Key and Value to indicate the purpose for this experiment, we set the Key=Name, Value=
+- Enter the tag Key and Value to indicate the purpose for this experiment, set the values as Key=Name, Value=Burn CPU

 ![fis-set-experiment-tag](/Operations/200_Anticipate_failure_with_fault_injection_simulator/Images/session3-fis-set-experiment-tag.png)

-- Input ***Start*** and click the botton
+- Click ***Start***
+- Confirm in the dialog by typing ***start***

 ### Run through AWSCLI

-- We use awscli to find the experiment template id for running
+- You can use the awscli to find the experiment template id by running
 ```
 aws fis list-experiment-templates --region <REGION>
 ```
-- Then we will the terminal output as follow:
+- TThe expected output will look similar to the below, ID and times will be different:
 ![fis-cli-list-experiment-templates](/Operations/200_Anticipate_failure_with_fault_injection_simulator/Images/session3-fis-cli-list-experiment-templates.png)

-- Use the ***"id"*** with following command, also with correct ***REGION*** input.
+- Use the ***"id"*** value with following command, also ensure the correct ***REGION*** input.
 ```
 aws fis start-experiment --experiment-template-id <TEMPLATE_ID> --region <REGION>
 ```
-- Then we can see the FIS experiment is initiating from the terminal output:
+- You can see the FIS experiment is initiating from the terminal output:
 ![fis-cli-start-experiment-burn-cpu](/Operations/200_Anticipate_failure_with_fault_injection_simulator/Images/session3-fis-cli-start-experiment-burn-cpu.png)

 ### 3.2 Validate the responding actions

-We expect Fault Injection Simulation will drive all the EC2 instance running into high CPU utilization, and start to trigger the scaling mechanism to add capacity into autoscaling group.
+We expect Fault Injection Simulation to cause all the running webapp EC2 instance into a high CPU utilization condition, from this condition we expect it to trigger the scaling mechanism to add capacity into autoscaling group.
 At this moment, our operational procedure will be:

  Check the response of Auto-Scaling Group